kidagine/Darklings-FightingGame/README.md

 <br />
 <br />
 Check the <b>production</b> branch for stable releases. <br />
-Check the <b>development</b> or latest numbered version branch for the latest releases.
+Check the <b>development</b> or the latest numbered version branch for the latest releases.

 ## Mechanical Features
 These features do not include everything in the game but rather more mechanically interesting things to point out from a developer's perspective.